 - details of the ship

 - there is any case of disease which could be infectious

 - there is any condition that could lead to the spread of disease.

 This information ensures compliance with Article 37 of the International Health Regulations 2005.

 A Maritime Declaration of Health must be completed by all first porting vessels, even if there is no illness on board.
 The Maritime Declaration of Health must be completed by the Master of the vessel and countersigned by the ship’s surgeon if there is one.
-It should be completed and provided to the Medical Officer of Health or a health protection officer when the Advance Notice of Arrival form is submitted.
+It should be completed and provided to the Medical Officer of Health or a health protection officer when the No Change of Health Status message is submitted.
 In practice, completed Maritime Declarations of Health are often sent to the vessel’s agent for forwarding to health authorities.

 Any illness reported on the Advance Notice of Arrival should be further detailed in the Maritime Declaration of Health.
 If illness occurs after the Maritime declaration of Health has been submitted but prior to berthing this must be reported directly to the Medical Officer of Health or a health protection officer.
 Where an illness is reported, an amended Maritime Declaration of Health should be provided to a health protection officer or Medical Officer of Health.